Fan Fic: The Equestrian Civil Service Series

 .
 Takes place during a period before Twilight's ascension, but after the Changeling Invasion.

 The stories, in order of publication:

-Pals with Jesus: Dotted Line is the only person who can entire Celestia's private study whose name does not include the title princess, or start with a "T" and end with "wilight Sparkle".
+- Pals with Jesus: Dotted Line is the only pony who can enter Celestia's private study whose name does not include the title princess, or start with a "T" and end with "wilight Sparkle".

 Swift Wing: "Well, sir, Her Highness princess Celestia beheld the custard onslaught, sir, and, yea verily, did she summon the ancient powers of alicornkind..."

 - Berserk Button: Don't call Dotted "my lord".